 Factors enabling vaccination of pregnant women during a pandemic

 Three key factors and five broad focus topics were identified as critical enabling factors for vaccination of pregnant women during a pandemic situation (Figure 1).
 Gender equity, coordination, and collaboration were identified as cross-theme key factors which should be considered for each of the five focus topics.
 Gender equity is an often-overlooked factor that should be an important consideration at all levels going forward.
 At a scientific level, gender impacts are not routinely assessed in randomized clinical trials or observational studies, therefore data on the effects of a drug or biologic are generalized to the entire population, which may create a data gap regarding the effectiveness and safety in women and hence pregnant women.
 This lack of data may create a barrier to access to potentially life-saving interventions for these women.
 At a social level, gender inequity still significantly impacts access to healthcare, particularly in LMICs (13).
 For example, robust and timely safety and effectiveness data in pregnant women are needed to enable vaccine policy decisions and access to vaccines for pregnant women, and should be an important consideration for drug development going forward.
 Coordination between vaccine- and maternal and neonatal health experts and stakeholders from vaccine development through to implementation are vital to ensure timely vaccine access and rapid uptake and coverage in pregnant women.
 The third factor, collaboration between stakeholders also plays an important role in ensuring timely access to vaccines, including collection and sharing of data between vaccine developers and regulatory bodies, ensuring vaccine availability, and communication of clear messages to encourage uptake of vaccines by pregnant women.
+An international body such as the WHO would be the most appropriate umbrella organization for ensuring effective worldwide coordination and collaboration during a Disease X pandemic.

 Across these three factors, five focus topics have been identified (Figure 1).
 The first focus topic emphasizes the need for data on the disease burden and outcomes in pregnant women and neonates and the suitability of current/upcoming vaccines to support recommendations.
 A second topic is stakeholder endorsement including clear guidance and positioning on maternal immunization from recommending bodies and professional societies, as well as timely policy updates as new data emerge.
 Thirdly, considerations about enabling vaccine supply include prioritization in vaccination tiers and identifying the potential financers and funding criteria for vaccination of pregnant women.
 The fourth broad topic identified was enabling of vaccine distribution and administration, both internationally and within countries.
 This includes ensuring availability of a vaccine from a suitable platform for administration during pregnancy or lactation, education of healthcare providers, ensuring access to vaccination sites, and ensuring safety monitoring and evaluation systems are in place for timely identification of any potential safety signals.
 Finally, maximizing vaccine uptake among pregnant women includes communication measures (e.g. social media channels) to specifically communicate benefits of vaccination versus disease risk, addressing potential barriers to vaccination, and gaining trust and confidence in both the system and decision makers for this specific group of vaccine recipients.